LeonKuhne/F-Project/readme.md

 ...start a new project from a previous one
 ...use functionality from another project
 ...use other peoples code without their permission

+### NODEL
+- fix: currently applying a group to a node doesn't change the root node
+### PROJECT
+- feature: parse from javascript file
+- feature: export to javascript file
+### GENERAL
+- fix: saving a group containing a node with joining parents duplicates that node
+### CODE
+- fix: adding result to the nodes data prevents it from being returnable (circular dependancy). suggestion: add a .clone function to nodes data that deepcopies without result (and other filtered out things)
+### EDITOR
+- extra: what if you made the node & module editors togglable by clicking on the header